johnsoncheng/.plan/README.md

 .plan
 =====
-A collection of all the ongoing technical projects in the team
+A collection of all the ongoing and aspirational technical projects in the team

 Measure Everything
 ------------------